Most Common VA DisabilitiesUpdated: December 23, 2022

-Being diagnosed by a doctor is not enough to make the claim in this area.
+A doctor’s diagnosis is not enough to make the claim in this area.

 The VA evaluates your hearing loss and/or tinnitus independently of other diagnoses, but takes those into account when determining your claim.

-Some veterans may be rated 0% for hearing loss.
-So don’t be surprised if this happens to you depending on the nature of your claim, circumstances, etc. But make sure you submit your hearing issues to the VA in your claim, regardless.
+Some Veterans may be rated 0% for hearing loss.
+So don’t be surprised if this happens to you, depending on the nature of your claim, circumstances, etc. But make sure you submit your hearing issues to the VA in your claim, regardless.

 Post Traumatic Stress Disorder (PTSD)

-Post traumatic stress disorder (PTSD) is one of the most common VA-rated disabilities.
+Post-traumatic stress disorder (PTSD) is one of the most common VA-rated disabilities.

 While PTSD is not a precise diagnosis of a specific mental state or condition, the disorder is like other mental health issues existing on a spectrum.

-Scarring can be cosmetic or it could be more life-threatening, depending on a variety of factors.
-The VA’s criteria for scars is strict and many veterans may get a 0% rating unless there are complications—pain, unstable healing, etc. A VA rating for scars may be more associated with the size of the scarring rather than the actual location.
+Scarring can be cosmetic, or it could be more life-threatening, depending on a variety of factors.
+The VA’s criteria for scars is strict, and many Veterans may get a 0% rating unless there are complications—pain, unstable healing, etc. A VA rating for scars may be more associated with the size of the scarring rather than the actual location.

-Scars present unique issues for veterans.
+Scars present unique issues for Veterans.
 While you may not receive VA compensation for a post-surgery scar, you may be able to claim temporary VA disability benefits while you are healing from an operation.

 On the list of VA criteria that may qualify you for such temporary disability?
-Surgical wounds that are slow to heal or that don’t seem to be healing properly may qualify as a temporary disability.
+Surgical wounds that are slow to heal or don’t seem to be healing properly may qualify as a temporary disability.
 While other criteria may apply, it is important to know your options when seeking treatment.
 Ask your VA rep if you are heading into surgery soon.

 - Problems with joints and muscles with pain or limited motion